-However, this hasn't stopped him wanting to play chase back home.
-Nor has it meant that he’s forgotten his training.
-And the other day I proved that you can teach an old dog a new trick!
-I was brushing Harry after our walk and he was pawing me to hurry up (he gets fed after his brush) when I thought I'd take advantage of the pawing and teach him to Shake.
+However, this hasn't stopped him from wanting to play chase back home.
+And Harry hasn't forgotten his training.

+The other day I proved you can teach an old dog a new trick!
+I was brushing Harry after our walk, and he was pawing me to hurry up (he gets fed after his brush) when I thought I'd take advantage of the pawing and teach him to Shake.

-© 2007 Robert Fairhead
+© 2010, 2015 Robert Fairhead

 2015 Update: Harry passed away in 2011.
 I adopted a two-and-a-half year old rescue lab in 2014 (see A Forever Home).
 And I recently taught Jet to shake, too!

 A middle-aged dad and dog owner, Robert is a writer and editor at Tall And True and blogs on his eponymous website, RobertFairhead.com.
 He also writes and narrates episodes for the Tall And True Short Reads podcast, featuring his short stories, blog posts and other writing from Tall And True.

 Robert's book reviews and other writing have appeared in print and online media.
 In 2020, he published his début collection of short stories, Both Sides of the Story, and in 2021 Twelve Furious Months, twelve short stories written for the Furious Fiction writing competition.